Your EZ Search Guide to New Jersey Property Taxes

 Should your property be revalued and you disagree with the new amount, you have a right to appeal.

 New Jersey breaks down the tax appeal process.
-Note that the burden of proof of the true market value lies on the homeowner and not the taxing official.
+Note that the homeowner, not the taxing official, bears the burden of proof of the true market value.
 All appeals must be filed by April 1 or within 45 days of receiving the notice.
-Three counties have a different deadline: Burlington, Gloucester, and Monmouth.
+Three counties have different deadlines: Burlington, Gloucester, and Monmouth.

 Least and Most Expensive Tax Rates